Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV: Helium energy spectrum

 \subsection{Obtaining larger sample proton energy spectra using H/He iteration}

-To obtain the proton energy spectrum with high purity proton samples (90\% purity), the LHAASO proton energy spectrum paper adopted strict composition selection criteria, retaining approximately 25\% of the proton samples~\cite{LHAASO:2025byy}.
-In proton spectrum measurements, after component identification and selection, helium became the dominant contaminant, and the contribution of heavier components such as CNO and heavier nuclei could be ignored~\cite{LHAASO:2025byy}.
+To obtain the proton energy spectrum with high purity proton samples ($\sim$89\% purity), the LHAASO proton energy spectrum paper adopted strict composition selection criteria, retaining approximately 25\% of the proton samples~\cite{LHAASO:2025byy}.
+Under these strict selection criteria, helium became the dominant contaminant in the proton samples, whereas the contamination from heavier components such as CNO and heavier nuclei can be ignored~\cite{LHAASO:2025byy}.

 In this work, we measured the helium spectrum and subsequently obtained the H/He ratio.
 We then employed iterative methods to relax the selection criteria for proton samples, retaining 50\% of the proton samples.
-In this case, the contamination from heavier components is approximately 2\% below 300 TeV and around 1\% above 300 TeV.
+In this case, the contamination from heavier components is less than 3\% below 300 TeV and around 1\% above 300 TeV.
 The contamination of protons by helium will increase, but a precise proton spectrum can still be obtained after applying a correction based on the H/He ratio.
-After four iterations, the proton energy spectrum and the helium energy spectrum remained consistent with the previous iterations, and we obtained a new proton energy spectrum (Fig.~\ref{fig:proton}).
-Compared to the published results, the flux difference was less than $ \pm$4\%.
-This discrepancy primarily arises from the proton purity, which is about 85\% around 300 TeV, even with the strict composition selection criteria used in the proton paper.
-Furthermore, with the constraints of LHAASO's measurements on various component models, the systematic error caused by different composition models decreased from 7\% to 2\% around 3~PeV.
-Retaining more proton samples also helped reduce systematic errors introduced by the hadronic interaction models, from 17\% to 12\%.
-The updated proton flux and its associated statistical and systematic uncertainties, derived from three hadronic interaction models, are provided in Table~\ref{tab:proton}.
+The iteration was terminated once the proton spectrum converged with that of the preceding iteration; a total of four iterations were performed.
+The updated proton spectrum is shown in Fig.~\ref{fig:proton}.
+Compared to our previously published results~\cite{LHAASO:2025byy}, the proton event statistics have doubled.
+By retaining more proton samples, the systematic uncertainty associated with hadronic interaction models has been reduced from 17\% to 12\%.
+Additionally, using an updated composition model provided by LHAASO measurements, the systematic uncertainty due to composition-model variations decreases from 7\% to 2\% around 3 PeV.
+Table~\ref{tab:proton} presents the updated proton flux along with the corresponding statistical and systematic uncertainties derived using three hadronic interaction models.